3.2 – Highly Reactive Chemicals & High Energy Oxidizers

 • Aldehydes

-• Ethers (especially cyclic ether)
+• Ethers (especially cyclic ether such as THF)

 • Compounds containing benzylic hydrogen atoms